FireWatch-ai/fireWatch/README.md

 # Factors mapping

-Right now, we are testing 2 factors, 1 direct (temperature) and 1 neighbor (campgrounds).
+Right now, we are building the model using 2 factors: 1 direct (temperature) and 1 neighboring (campgrounds).

-The get temperature we check the center of each fishnet and call on the weatherAPI
+To obtain temperature data, we check the center of each grid cell and call on the weather API.
 ```
 temperature_data = []
 fishnet.to_crs(epsg=4326, inplace=True)